christopher5106/christopher5106.github.io/_posts/2016-09-16-about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.markdown

 $$ - \sum_{i=0}^k y_i \ln p_i $$

 Cross-entropy is designed to deal with errors on probabilities.
-For example, ln(0.01) will be a lot stronger error signal than ln(0.1) and encourage to resolve errors.
+For example, $$ \ln(0.01) $$ will be a lot stronger error signal than $$ \ln(0.1) $$ and encourage to resolve errors.
 In some cases, the logarithm is bounded to avoid extreme punishments.

 In information theory, optimizing the log loss means minimizing the description length of y.
-The information content of a random variable to be in the class being $$ - ln p_i $$.
+The information content of a random variable to be in the class being $$ - \ln p_i $$.

 Last, let's remind that the combined softmax and cross-entropy has a very simple and stable derivative.